 Official Map.
 An official map is intended to implement a master plan for a city, village, or town.
 The master plan helps direct development by designating areas for streets, highways, parkways, floodplains, and other pertinent land uses.
 Official maps direct development away from sensitive areas which are designated for future public use.
-The Waushara County parcel map may serve as a basis for Oasis' official map.
+The Waushara County parcel map may serve as a basis for Richford's official map.

 Existing Comprehensive/Land Management Plans.
-A Community Management Plan for the Town of Oasis was completed in 2007.
-While the community management plan was officially completed in 2007, the majority of the work was actually completed prior to 2003.
+A Community Management Plan for the Town of Richford was completed in 2002.
 Waushara County is in the process of developing a Comprehensive Plan that will be completed in 2009.